forite/cleancurios/README.md

 I realize this is pretty inflexible of me, so I apologize.
 Perhaps these changes might fare well in the base mod, which I believe is actively maintained.

 You CAN still add issues here for non-feature requests and I WILL maintain those.

+## Licensing

+Clean Curios code is released under MIT

+Clean Curios asset is released under LGPL-3.0.
+The original texture was from Curios API and the relevant notices can be found in the directory containing the asset.